 Lydiard House Ghost Stories

-What better subject for a Halloween post than tales of ghostly happenings in Lydiard House.
+As the nights draw in and people gather close to their hearths, what better subject for a Lydiard tale than reports of ghostly happenings in Lydiard House.
 Like any self-respecting ancient property Lydiard House boasts a spectral presence or two.
 But like a thing of beauty, could the Lydiard House phantoms be just an imaginative figment in the eye of the beholder?

 There have been the occasional sighting of a 17th century gentleman roaming the grounds and giving directions to lost visitors, supposedly Sir John St John, first baronet, who died in 1648.
 Sir John is depicted in portraits in the house, and in St Mary’s Church he can be seen recumbent on the magnificent bedstead monument and portrayed in the St John polyptych he commissioned in memory of his parents.